jaypsingh/CSBasics/README.md

 ### 15. Object Initializer:
-Object Initializer concept is demostrated in the file **ObjectInitializerDemo.cs**.
+Object Initializer concept is demostrated in the file **ObjectInitializerDemo.cs and SuperHero.cs**.
 This class is used to demo object initializers for C#.
 **NOTE** that this file will hav 3 classes for the demo purpose.
 There are three ways how object can be initialized.